Interface TaskIO

 Tasks require "inputs" to do their work, just like a method call.
 For example,GridFetchDataTask

-that the inputs of a task are drawn from Process.state
+that the inputs of a task are drawn from Process.state, the output of a

 See the docs for each task for details.